wjh18/hugo-liftoff/README.md

 - `slug` - Customize the slug of the post, defaults to the file name.
 - `date` - Date posted, generated automatically.
 - `author` - Override the global author from config.
-- `cover_image` - A relative path to the cover image for this post.
-If not set, the post won't use a cover image.
+- `feature_image` - The filename of the feature image for this post.
+If not set, the post will look for an image named `feature.*` in your post's page bundle.
-- `cover_image_alt` - The alt text for the cover image.
+- `feature_image_alt` - The alt text for the feature image.
-- `cover_image_from_bundle` - Boolean if set to true, the cover image will be taken from the page bundle instead of `static/img/`.
 - `draft` - Boolean, set to true if you don't want your post build in production.
 - `categories` - Adds post to the category taxonomy
 - `tag` - Adds post to the tag taxonomy